zalando-incubator/stackset-controller/README.md

 # Kubernetes StackSet Controller
 [![Build Status](https://travis-ci.org/zalando-incubator/stackset-controller.svg?branch=master)](https://travis-ci.org/zalando-incubator/stackset-controller)

-**Consider this alpha quality, things are subject to change, feedback very welcome!**

-The Kubernetes StackSet Controller is a proposal (along with an implementation) for easing and automating application life cycle for certain types of applications running on Kubernetes.
+The Kubernetes StackSet Controller is a concept (along with an implementation) for easing and automating application life cycle for certain types of applications running on Kubernetes.